phamvantien142/FullStackEngineerChallenge/README.md

   * Home overview screen for admin: (Show the list of employees and reviews - but not implemented the pagination display, only show first 20 records for each).

 In the whole app, jwt authentication was used for every time sending a request.
 The jwt token was stored into the browser localStorage and will retrieve immediately if need to send a request.

+Technology used for frontend side: ReactJS, bootstrap, reactboostrap, axios for sending API, ReactRouter for navigation